 - You need to tell your employer when you want your leave but they can control when you take it (i.e. agree or disagree to the dates you want).

-- You should get paid for untaken holiday if you leave your Employer (but you have no legal entitlement to be paid if you cannot or choose not to take them all – unless you have been off sick, see below – however at the end of December 2014 the Employment Appeal Tribunal may have extended this to other situations where a worker ‘was unable or unwilling [to take the leave] because of reasons beyond his control’ – see below
+- You should get paid for any untaken holiday if you leave your employer, but you have no legal entitlement to be paid if you cannot or choose not to take them all.
+However, at the end of December 2014, the Employment Appeal Tribunal may have extended this to other situations where a worker ‘was unable or unwilling (to take the leave) because of reasons beyond his control’ – see below

 - Your employer may give you more leave than 28 days as part of your contract.

 - There’s no legal obligation that the first 20 days holiday entitlement, if unused, should be carried forward into the next leave year, if your employer has encouraged you take the leave, unless you’ve been off sick or on maternity leave (see below).
 The additional eight days holiday entitlement can be carried over into the next holiday leave year, if unused, with your employers agreement.
 Your employer may choose to allow more than eight days to be carried over, thoug